Urethral diverticulum: Prognosis

 Left untreated, urethral diverticulum can cause significant morbidity (sickness).

 During surgery, there is a risk for complications due to the highly vascular nature of the tissue.
 The urethral sphincters and its smooth muscle, as well as the neck of the bladder, can be injured regardless of the surgical approach.
 Other complications from surgery can include urinary incontinence, stress incontinence, a urethrovaginal fistula, or recurrent diverticula.
 Horseshoe-shaped diverticula and diverticula that completely surround the urethra are both associated with worse outcomes, as are those located close to the bladder, and large (over 3–4 cm) diverticula.

 Epidemiology

 The incidence of urethral diverticulum has been increasing in the 2000s, likely due to increasing diagnosis and detection of the condition.
 It is estimated to be present in as low as 0.02% of all women and as high as 6% of all women, and 40% of women with lower urinary tract symptoms.
 Most symptomatic urethral diverticula are present in women from 30 to 60 years old.

 84% of periurethral masses are due to urethral diverticula.

 In men

-Urethral diverticulum can occur in men, and can cause complications including kidney stones and urinary tract infections.
+Urethral diverticulum can occur in men, and can cause complications including urethral stones and urinary tract infections.